 The Holomorphic Embedding Load-flow Method (HELM)

 The keystone technology behind both AGORA and HELM-Flow is the Holomorphic Embedding Load-flow Method (HELM).
 This is a novel method for solving the power flow equations of electrical networks.
 In contrast to all other power-flow methods, HELM does not rely on numerical iteration.
-HELM is constructive, direct, and fully reliable: it mathematically guarantees a consistent selection of the correct operating solution (the power-flow is a multivalued problem), and it also signals correctly that there is no solution when the case is unfeasible.
+HELM is constructive, direct, and fully reliable: it mathematically guarantees a consistent selection of the most desirable operating solution (the power-flow is a multivalued problem), and it also signals correctly that there is no solution when the case is unfeasible.

 These properties are relevant not only for the reliability of existing off-line and real-time simulations, but also because they enable new types of analytical tools that would otherwise be impossible to build.
-The prime example of this are decision-support tools for operators, based on extensive (intelligent) search in the state-space of the network.
+The prime example of this are decision-support tools for operators, based on extensive (intelligent) search in the state-space of steady states of the network.
 Thanks to HELM, it is technically feasible to perform this exploration reliably—this is how AGORA’s Restoration solver was made possible.

 By contrast, all iterative power-flows suffer from erratic convergence problems, to a greater or lesser extent.
 Their operation is not fully reliable when run unattended: they always need human supervision, in order to tinker with the initial seed when problems appear.